Nicholas R

 Expertise

-Aging and aging-related diseases; epidemiology; Alzheimer's disease and related dementia; frailty; cognitive decline
+Aging and aging-related diseases; maternal and child health; epidemiology; Alzheimer's disease and related dementia; frailty; cognitive decline

 Bio

 Hello!
 I am Nicholas Resciniti, and I received my doctorate in Epidemiology from the University of South Carolina.
 My research interest generally includes understanding factors associated with physical and cognitive aging, with an emphasis on risk factors causing microbiome disruption (dysbiosis) and how those factors are associated with aging-related physical and cognitive dysfunction.
 Additionally, I love a collaborative environment where those involved in the project can share ideas and learn from each other.
+Lastly, my current job has allowed me to expand my breath and depth of knowledge to the maternal and child health populations.
 My personal interests are generally around sports!
 My favorite sports to play are hockey and volleyball, and my favorite sports to watch are football, hockey, and basketball.
 When I am not playing sports, I love to watch TV, with my favorite genre being psychological thrillers.Project ideas

 Sleep Among Socio-Demographic Groups and the Association with Dementia